orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 # Making it efficient: Filesystem notifications

-Each platform has different ways of handling this, each with their own quirks
+Each platform has different ways of handling this

-Watchdog[^2] implements 5 different ways - 3,000 lines of Python code.
+Watchdog[^2] implements 5 different ways - 3,000 LOC!

-^ Notifiers are potentially expensiv
+^ Notifiers are potentially expensive

 ^ designed for longer-term monitoring.